szabgab/rust.code-maven.com/slides/rust/threads.md

 * We can facilitate communication between the main thread and the spawned thread.
 * In this example the spawned thread is sending a message to the main thread.
 * The `move` keyword tells Rust that the variables declared before spawning that are also used in the spawned code need to be moved. (`tx` in this case)
-* We can use `recv`, which is blocking the main thread, to wait for a message from the spwaned thread.
+* We can use `recv`, which is blocking the main thread, to wait for a message from the spawned thread.
-* In that case we will have to know how many messages to expect and if we are still waiting for a message while the spawened thread exits then we either get stuck or get panic!.
+* In that case we will have to know how many messages to expect and if we are still waiting for a message while the spawned thread exits then we either get stuck or get panic!.
 * Using the second loop is a better solution.